mrjashwanthreddy/f1-telemetry-app/README.md

 ```

 ### Packaging a Standalone Executable
-Build and bundle a standalone Windows executable (`F1Telemetry.exe`) using the automated packaging pipeline:
+Build and bundle the custom minimal JRE and standalone Windows executable (`F1Telemetry.exe`) using the packaging pipeline:
 ```bash
 package-app.bat
 ```